lihaoze123/olymp-in-typst/README.md

 ## Quick Start

 1. Clone or download this template
-2. Edit `problems.typ` to add your contest problems (see structure below)
+2. Edit `problems.json` to add your contest problems (see structure below)
 3. Build the PDF:
    ```bash
    typst compile main.typ